 Fighting Bob Fest is an annual Chautauqua featuring progressive speakers, networking opportunities, and entertainment.

-Fighting Bob Fests I-IX have been graced with many heroes.
+Fighting Bob Fests I-XI have been graced with many heroes.
 The late Senator Paul Simon, RFK Jr., Russ Feingold, Amy Goodman, Phil Donahue, Cindy Sheehan, Doris "Granny D" Haddock; Congress members Gwen Moore, Tom Harkin, Bernie Sanders, Tammy Baldwin, John Conyers, Dennis Kucinich and David Obey; Green Party presidential candidates Cynthia McKinney and David Cobb, Ralph Nader; and, what would a Wisconsin Chautauqua be without Stan Gruszynski, John Nichols, Bob McChesney, Mike McCabe and the nation’s favorite populist, Jim Hightower?

 Sep 9, 2012